Random Dirichlet environment viewed from the particle in dimension $d\ge 3$: Proof of Theorem (ii) and Theorem Proof of Theorem 1(ii) and Theorem 2

-These results are based on classical results on ergodic stationary sequence, cf \cite{Durrett} page 343-344.
-Let us start with the following lemma. \begin{lemma} Suppose that there exists an invariant probability measure $\Q^{(\alpha)}$, absolutely continuous with respect to $\P^{(\alpha)}$ and invariant for $R$.
-Then $\Q^{(\alpha)}$ is ergodic and equivalent to $\P^{(\alpha)}$.
-Let $(\Delta_i)_{i\ge 1}$ be the sequence
+These results are based on classical results on ergodic stationary sequence; cf.~\cite{Durrett}, pages 343--344.
+Let us start with the following lemma. \begin{lemma} Suppose that there exists an invariant probability measure $\Q ^{(\alpha )}$, absolutely continuous with respect to $\P^{(\alpha)}$ and invariant for $R$.
+Then $\Q^{(\alpha)}$ is equivalent to $\P ^{(\alpha)}$ and the Markov chain $(\overline w_n)$ with generator $R$, and the initial law $\Q^{(\alpha)}$ is stationary and ergodic.
+Let $(\Delta_i)_{i\ge1}$ be the sequence